CarlAreDHopen-eaton/FlexTools/README.md

     - Start a new PowerShell terminal window.
     - Use the exported functions.

+NOTE: Just replace the files and restart any PowerShell windows if the script is already installed.

-*Debugging module crashes HERNIS FLEX Server:*
+*Debugging module crashes in HERNIS FLEX:*
 -------------------------------------------------------------------------------------------------------
 Version 1.3 of the FLEX Tools script has support for enabling crash debugging features for FLEX modules using the **Set-FlexModuleDebugMode** function.
 The function has two parameters to enable debugging features in Windows, the **-CrashDump** and the **-HeapDebugging** parameters.